hackur/graphcool-examples/cli-demo/README.md

 - copy the id of the GithubUser node for the following steps!

 ## API
-- explore the API further, for example with a nested mutation:
+- explore the API further, for example with a nested mutation

 ```graphql
 # this creates a new post and connects it to the user via the `AuthorPosts` relation